sweco-se/30002416-DAFQL/README.md

 # GraphQL FME-Utilities for datafordeler.dk

 ## Folder contents
-- demos
-  The first demos published by Sweco
+- demos: The first demos published by Sweco
 - packages/pesd.daf-query
-- webinars
-  Powerpoint presentations and FME workspaces from the different webinars held.
+- webinars: Powerpoint presentations and FME workspaces from the different webinars held.
-- webservices
-  Web connection for use within FME
+- webservices: Web connection for use within FME

 ## Documentation for FME Hub Transformers
 + DAF2_SchemaInfo